 Any sane person would be working on one or, at most, two projects at a time.
 Me?
 I’m currently working on…(checks off on fingers, tongue protruding slightly from between teeth, gazing blankly into the distance)…

-The short stories come and go, and by the time that one of them is finished, or at least set aside for a final edit, I have invariably started another.
+Three: A book of short stories, A Dozen Destinies, which is in the editing stage now.
+I had hoped to release it by December, but this is looking increasingly unlikely.
 Subjects and styles range from myth and fable to ghost story to cold war era Europe and, of course, modern India.
 I am fortunate that in having spent some time in India, travelling and working, most of the descriptions are based on my own experiences there and hopefully have an authentic feeling to them.

 Four: My occasional forays into poetry usually consist of short poems on various topics, but I do have a long term project writing a long series of connected poems on the subject of the wind, illustrated by stark black and white photographs.
 This is very much a ‘background’ project, although I get unexpected urges to work on it occasionally that I cannot ignore.
 As a working title, I call it Breeze.
 Original, huh?

 Finally, I began writing a humorous piece – a gritty, medieval detective story – that I intended to blog as a series of four or five posts.
 But it rapidly grew to about 12,000 words, and I’d hardly got going.
 So that is another one to finish off at a later date.